-Turf toe can occur after a very vigorous upward bending of the big toe causing a sprain to the ligaments under base of the toe.
+Turf toe can occur after a very vigorous upward bending of the big toe causing a sprain to the ligaments under the base of the toe.
 Pain in the toe joint, swelling and tenderness are some of the main symptoms to look out for.
 Icing the area and not putting any weight on the foot will help it to heal quicker.

-Symptoms of turf toe include swelling and pain at the joint of the big toe and metatarsal bone in the foot.
+Symptoms include swelling and pain at the joint of the big toe and metatarsal bone in the foot.
 Pain and tenderness will be felt on bending the toe or pulling it upwards.
-See Turf toe assessment and diagnosis for more detailed information on how a professional podiatrist would diagnose turf toe.
+Play assessment and diagnosis video for more detailed information on how a professional podiatrist would diagnose turf toe.

 When the toe is bent upwards this causes damage to the ligaments under the toe which can become stretched.
 In addition the surfaces of the bones at the joint can become damaged.
 An X-ray is usually recommended to check that there is no fracture present.

 If pain in the joint at the base of the big toe (called the MTP joint) comes and goes, lasting for around at a week at a time, with no obvious cause then consider gout as a possible cause of the toe pain.

 Ice the injury immediately.
 Applying cold therapy or ice to the injured joint will reduce pain and inflammation speeding up the healing process.
 Apply a compression bandage.
 This will help support and protect the toe as well as reduce swelling.
 The sooner a compression bandage is applied the earlier it will prevent swelling although a compression bandage should only be applied for 10 minutes at a time or it may restrict blood flow to tissues and cause further damage.